Master Composter/Soil Builder Program

 Master Composter/Soil Builders volunteers will come to your location to share with your group what they know about composting food and yard waste, how to set up a worm bin or other compost system, and how you can build healthy soil.
 Find out more...

-Find out about the new Master Recycler Composter training in Issaquah!
+Find out about the new soil and water stewardship training in Kirkland and Renton.

-You can learn a lot about composting by reading some of these info sheets.
+- Learn about composting by reading our composting info sheets.

 Enjoy this lively, professional video about composting!
 It's from "Growing A Greener World" with Joe Lamp'l, Nathan Lyon and Patti Moreno.
 Graham Golbuff, Resource Conservation Program Educator, leads a compost workshop and gives a little tour of our first community learning garden in Wallingford.